menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Configuring SNMP Monitoring
 ---------------------------

-You can use SNMP monitoring to get various information about the Men & Mice Appliance and receive SNMP traps if certain events occur on the Appliance.
+You can use SNMP monitoring to get various information about the Men&Mice Appliance and receive SNMP traps if certain events occur on the Appliance.

-To configure SNMP Monitoring on the Men & Mice Appliance:
+To configure SNMP Monitoring on the Men&Mice Appliance:

 1. Select the Services tab in the Appliance Properties dialog box.